-(1) Nothing in this Act shall be construed to discourage or prohibit an employer from the adoption or retention of a paid sick time policy more generous than the one required herein.

-(2) Nothing in this Act shall be construed as diminishing the obligation of an employer to comply with any contract, collective bargaining agreement, employment benefit plan or other agreement providing more generous paid sick time to an employee than required herein.
-Nothing in this Act shall be construed as diminishing the rights of public employees regarding paid sick time or use of paid sick time as provided in [laws of the state pertaining to public employees].

-(3) [For State laws] Nothing in this Act shall be construed to preempt or supersede any provision of any local law that provides greater rights to paid sick time than the rights established under this Act.

-(4) The rights and remedies under this Act may not be waived by any agreement, policy, form, or condition of employment.
-[Note: This language may need to be adjusted depending on any language regarding collective bargaining agreements (CBAs) and the ability of a CBA to waive any provisions of the law through clear, explicit language in the CBA; we can discuss models on paid sick time laws and CBAs with you for this topic.]
+- (1) Nothing in this Act shall be construed to discourage or prohibit an employer from the adoption or retention of a paid sick time policy more generous than the one required herein. - (2) Nothing in this Act shall be construed as diminishing the obligation of an employer to comply with any contract, collective bargaining agreement, employment benefit plan or other agreement providing more generous paid sick time to an employee than required herein.
+Nothing in this Act shall be construed as diminishing the rights of public employees regarding paid sick time or use of paid sick time as provided in [laws of the State pertaining to public employees]. - (3) [For State laws] Nothing in this Act shall be construed to preempt or supersede any provision of any local law that provides greater rights to paid sick time than the rights established under this Act. - (4) The rights and remedies under this Act may not be waived by any agreement, policy, form, or condition of employment.
+[Note: This language may need to be adjusted depending on any additional language that is preferred regarding collective bargaining agreements (CBAs), beyond subsection (2) above, such as the ability of a CBA to waive any provisions of the law through clear, explicit language in the CBA; we can provide information on related models.]